larryhastings/correlate/README.md

 (To see for yourself, run `python3 tests/ytjd.test.py -v` and compare the slowest test to the fastest, using the same corpus.
-On my computer the test without fuzzy keys is 14x faster than the one that uses fuzzy keys for everything!)
+On my computer the test without fuzzy keys is *12x faster* than the one that uses fuzzy keys for everything.)

 **0.7**